-Thompson Maxwell moved to Ohio in 1800, but his wife died two years later.
+Thompson Maxwell moved to Ohio in 1800, and his wife died two years later.
 He saw action against Indians at the Battle of Tippecanoe, when he had reached his late 50s.
-In 1807, he married a widow, who died six years later, and he married again.
+In 1807, he married a widow, who died six years later, and then he married again.

 He received a nasty welcome at home.
 He later described what happened: